krishna-devel/uproject/kdtree/README.md

   Model was built in 0.131368 seconds.
   ```

-  Now to test the model generated in previous step, I generated the queries file that contains the same points use to build the tree.
-So the nearest point to each of the queries should be the point itself and the eculidian distance between them should be zero.
+  Now to test the model generated in previous step, I generated the queries file that contains the same points used to build the tree.
+So the nearest point to each of the queries should be the point itself and the Eculidian distance between them should be zero.
 This is stored in `tests/basic_tests/data/sample_data.queries.csv`.
 You can search for queries and store the result as shown below.

   ```
+  root@79e81de5fe76:/# cd /kdtree/bin
-  root@0a10892d84d1:/kdtree# ./bin/query_kdtree -i tests/basic_tests/data/sample_data.csv -m sample_data.kdtree -n sample_data.results -q tests/basic_tests/data/sample_data.queries.csv
+  root@79e81de5fe76:/kdtree# ./query_kdtree -i tests/basic_tests/data/sample_data.csv -m sample_data.kdtree -n sample_data.results -q tests/basic_tests/data/sample_data.queries.csv
   Using samples from: tests/basic_tests/data/sample_data.csv Loading model file from: sample_data.kdtree
   Loading queries from: tests/basic_tests/data/sample_data.queries.csv